sharib-vision/alembic-kit/people.md

   - Stefano Realdon, Istituto Oncologico Veneto, IOV-IRCCS, Padova, Italy

+**Notes:**

-***Notes:** *1) Please note that that committee for each challenge can be different.
-We encourage diverse participations*
+*1) Please note that that committee for each challenge can be different.
+We encourage diverse participations

-*2) If you have a team who has a well documented curated data and want to launch an endoscopy challenge through our intiative, please do let us know.
-We will be more than happy to help!😊*
+*2) If you have a well documented curated data and you want to launch an endoscopy challenge through our intiative, please do let us know.
+We will be more than happy to help!*😊